 Or, invest in a really great jacket.
 At least you won't mind covering up.

-For more laundry tips, check out the links on the next page.
+For more laundry tips, check out the links below.

 - 7 Solutions for Removing Sweat Stains.
 Reader's Digest.
 (April 9, 2012) http://www.rd.com/home/7-solutions-for-removing-sweat-stains/

 - How to Remove Sweat Stains.
 HowStuffWorks.
 (April 9, 2012) https://home.howstuffworks.com/how-to-remove-sweat-stains.htm